21900304/moapp_third_classwork/README.md

 ## Getting Started
 Problem 2:
-Solved by myself: No (Received assistance from a TA and referred to external sources).
+Solved by myself: No (Referred to external sources).
 Time taken: About 1 week.

 [constract]
-interp: FAE?
-DefrdSub? -> FAE-Value. parse : sexp -> FAE.
+1. interp: FAE?
+DefrdSub? -> FAE-Value.
+2. parse : sexp -> FAE.

 [purpose]
-To interpret an FAE expression within a given deferred substitution context and To parse a given S-expression into an FAE expression.
+1. To interpret an FAE expression within a given deferred substitution context and
+2. To parse a given S-expression into an FAE expression.

 [tests]
 1. input: "{with {x 8} {with {f {fun {y} {+ x y}}} {with {x 7} {f 5}}}}"   , output: (numV 13)